-Delegator: Local Government Express Power to Bush Fires Act 1954: Delegate: s 48 Delegation by local government.
-Express Power or Bush Fires Act 1954: Duty Delegated: s 17(7) Prohibited burning times may be declared by Minister. s 27(2) and (3) Prohibition on use of tractors or engines except under certain conditions. s 28(4) and (5) Occupier of land to extinguish bush fire occurring on own land.
-Bush Fire Regulations 1954: reg 15 Permit to burn (Act s 18), form of and apply for after refusal etc. Delegate: Chief Executive Officer Function: Authority to determine permits to burn during prohibited T dilotion. burning times that have previously been refused by a Bush Fire Control Officer [reg 15].
+Delegator: Local Government Express Power to Delegate: Express Power or Duty Delegated: Bush Fires Act 1954: s 48 Delegation by local government.
+Bush Fires Act 1954: s 17(7) Prohibited burning times may be declared by Minister. s 27(2) and (3) Prohibition on use of tractors or engines except under certain conditions. s 28(4) and (5) Occupier of land to extinguish bush fire occurring on own land.
+Bush Fire Regulations 1954: reg 15 Permit to burn (Act s 18), form of and apply for after refusal etc. Delegate: Chief Executive Officer Function: Authority to determine permits to burn during prohibited burning times that have previously been refused by a Bush Fire Control Officer [reg 15].
 Authority to recover the cost of measures taken by the Town of Bassendean or Bush Fire Control Officer, to extinguish a fire burning during Prohibited Burning Times, where the occupier of the land has failed to comply with requirements under s 28(1) to take all possible measures to extinguish a fire on the land they occupy [s 28(4)], including authority to recover expenses in any court of competent jurisdiction [s 28(5)].
-Council Conditions on ■ Nil. this Delegation: Doioganom Express Power to Sub-delegation is prohibited by s 48(3) Sub-Delegate: . , , , , Compliance Links: Record Keeping: Delegations exercised are to be recorded in the Town's document management system.
+Council Conditions on this Delegation: Nil.
+Express Power to Sub-Delegate: Sub-delegation is prohibited by s 48(3) Compliance Links: Record Keeping: Delegations exercised are to be recorded in the Town's document management system.